9 Types of Hawks in Kansas

 Whether you’re an avid birdwatcher or simply curious about the hawks in your area, it’s important to identify the different types in Kansas.

-In our article, we’ll take a closer look at some of the most common types of hawks in Kansas state, their physical characteristics, and their unique behaviors.
+In our article, we’ll examine some of the most common types of hawks in Kansas state, their physical characteristics, and their unique behaviors.

 1. Cooper’s Hawk

-This is the first on our list of types of hawks in Kansas.
-Cooper’s Hawk is one of the medium-sized types of hawks in Kansas.
+This is the first on our list of hawk types in Kansas.
+Cooper’s Hawk is a medium-sized hawk.

 They are known for their distinctive features, such as a rounded tail, broad wings, and a narrow head.